AkaraChen/nashi/docs/core.md

 # Core

-Nashi have a powerful `QueryResult` object, all APIs provided by `nashi` are on the QueryResult's prototype.
+Nashi have a powerful `QueryResult` object, most APIs provided by `nashi` are on the QueryResult's prototype.

 ## Get QueryResult